4th of July Pet Parade - Free

-- Kids of all ages are invited to participate.
-Come dressed in costume with your pet or stuffed animal on pulled wagons, floats, bikes or trikes.
+- Come dressed in costume with your pet or stuffed animal on pulled wagons, bikes or trikes.

-- Kids will receive a keepsake and popsicle.
+- Kids receive a keepsake button and popsicle.

-- No solicitation, commercial floats, banners, motorized vehicles, motorcycles or distribution on anything to spectators.
+- No solicitation, commercial floats, motorized vehicles, motorcycles or distribution of anything to spectators.

 Parade Schedule, Lineup & Route:

-The decorating party and lineup begins at 9:30 am on Wall Street in front of the Bend Lapine School Dist.
+The decorating party and lineup begins at 9:00 am on Wall Street in front of the Bend La-Pine School Dist.
 Admin Building at 520 NW Wall Street.
 Horses and other large animals, please line up at Wall Street and Idaho by the Boys & Girls Club.
-Equestrians - please wear your helmet.
+Equestrians - please wear your helmet and arrive early.
 The parade begins at 10:00 am, sharp!

-Downtown road closures take place from 9:00 am - 11:30 am.
+Downtown road closures take place from 9:15 am – 12:00 pm.
 Please use alternative transportation if possible.
-If you need to drive, parking is available in the parking garage on Lava Street.
-There will also be a free Bike Valet area in Drake Park near the permanent restrooms.
+If you need to drive, free weekend parking is available in the parking garage on Lava Street.
+There will also be a free bike valet area in Drake Park near the permanent restrooms.

 For more details or accessibility information, call Bend Park & Recreation District at (541) 389-7275.